wmiellet/wmiellet.github.io/README.md

 [Text].

-## Produce an Agreement plot with your own data!
+## Produce an agreement plot with your own data!
-<i>Upload your data as CSV file and create your own Agreement plots.</i>
+<i>Upload your data as CSV file and create your own agreement plots.</i>

 [population-specific agreement plot](https://wmiellet.github.io/data_upload4.html).